Distributed Nonlinear Control of Networked Two-Wheeled Robots under Adversarial Interactions: Distributed Control Under Adversarial Interactions

 \subsection{Robustness without Graph Redundancy}

-If Assumption~\ref{ass:vartheta} does not hold due to violation of the requirement $|\mathcal N_i|\ge 2\vartheta+1$ for some vehicles, then the trimming rule in \eqref{eq:res_set} may leave $\mathcal N_{i}^{\mathrm{res}}$ empty and resilient desired-signal formation $z_i^{\mathrm{res}}$ is not guaranteed.
-In this case, we revert to a worst-case robustness analysis in which the adversarial interactions are treated as bounded disturbances entering the feedback-linearized error dynamics.
-As a result, after applying the nonlinear cancellation law \eqref{eq:Robots:control}, the closed-loop error dynamics take the perturbed linear form
+If Assumption~\ref{ass:vartheta} does not hold for some vehicles, resilient desired-signal formation is not guaranteed.
+In this case, adversarial interactions are treated as bounded disturbances entering the feedback-linearized error dynamics.
+As a result, after applying the nonlinear cancellation law \eqref{eq:Robots:control}, the closed-loop error dynamics become